FabriceSalvaire/pyglfw-cffi/README.rst

 GLFW is an Open Source, multi-platform library for creating windows with OpenGL contexts and receiving input and events.

+Look the file *simple-test.py* to learn how to use the wrapper.

 ..
 End
 .. -*- Mode: rst -*-